 Clinical Care Programs

 Patient care is provided through our ambulatory (outpatient) and hospital programs located in the Banner – University Medical Center Phoenix and the Banner University Medicine Institutes.
 In addition to seeing adult patients with all types of general endocrinology problems, we also offer specialty clinics in Thyroid Ultrasound and Biopsy in our Thyroid and Parathyroid Center and in our Legerity Program, which is a new approach to medical weight management in patients with medical conditions for which prompt and sustained weight loss can improve outcomes.
-All of our clinical programs can be accessed by calling 602-521-5200 and our Thyroid Ultrasound and Biopsy Program also has a direct line at 602-521-5969, while direct access to the Legerity Program is at 602-521-XXXX.
+All of our clinical programs can be accessed by calling 602-521-5200 and our Thyroid Ultrasound and Biopsy Program also has a direct line at 602-521-5969, while direct access to the Legerity Program is at 602-521-5700.
 Most of the staff are Spanish-speaking and the diverse faculty can provide care for patients in English, French, Mandarin, Hindi, Tamil, Telugu, Kannada, Nepali and Arabic.
 We are also the first medical center in Arizona certified by the Joint Commission for the Accreditation of Hospitals for advanced, inpatient diabetes management.

 Endocrinology Teaching Programs